JuDFTteam/best-of-atomistic-machine-learning-analysis/analysis-notes/timeseries_visualization_PRD.md

 - Missing properties: Exclude from aggregation, print warning with count
 - Missing dates: Skip and continue
 - Duplicate project names: Print warning
+- Resource-True projects: Option to estimate their values based on non-resource projects in the same label

 ## Technical Design